TBFY/knowledge-graph/python-scripts/README.md

 ## Process
 The data ingestion process consists of the following steps:

-1. `openopps.py`: Batch download of procurement data (tenders and awards) from OpenOpps.
+1. `openopps.py`: Downloads procurement data (plans, tenders and awards) from the [OpenOpps OCDS API](https://openopps.com/api/tbfy/ocds/) as JSON data files.
 The output folder of this script is input to the 2nd step.
-2. `opencorporates.py`: Company matching of supplier records in awards with OpenCorporates.
+2. `opencorporates.py`: Matches supplier records in awards using the [OpenCorporates Reconciliation API](https://api.opencorporates.com/documentation/Open-Refine-Reconciliation-API).
+For matching suppliers the company data is downloaded using the [OpenCorporates Company API](https://api.opencorporates.com/documentation/API-Reference) as JSON data files.
 The output folder of this script is input to the 3rd step.
-3. `enrich_json.py`: Enrichment of the JSON data files downloaded in steps 1 and 2, e.g. adding new properties to support the mapping to RDF.
+3. `enrich_json.py`: Enriches the JSON data files downloaded in steps 1 and 2, e.g. adding new properties to support the mapping to RDF.
 The output folder of this script is input to the 4th step.
+4. `json2xml.py`: Converts the JSON data files from step 3 into corresponding XML data files.
+Due to limitations in JSONPath, i.e., lack of operations for accessing parent or sibling nodes from a given node, we prefer to use [XPath](https://www.w3schools.com/xml/xpath_syntax.asp) as the query language in RML.
+The output folder of this script ins input to the 5th step.
-4. `json2rdf.py`: JSON 2 RDF that runs RML Mapper on the enriched JSON data files and produces N-Triples files.
+5. `xml2rdf.py`: Runs RML Mapper on the enriched XML data files from step 4 and produces N-Triples files.
 The script requires an RML folder which contains the [RML Mapper v4.5.1 release file](https://github.com/RMLio/rmlmapper-java/releases/tag/v4.5.1) and the [RML mapping files](https://github.com/TBFY/knowledge-graph/tree/master/rml-mappings).

 Configuration parameters for the four scripts are set in the `config.py` file.